Welcome Future Trojans

 A. Forest Heights is a part of WCSSAA, which is a league composed of all high schools in the WRDSB.
 There are three separate sports’ seasons.
 In the fall, our school offers Boys Volleyball, Junior Boys Soccer, Girls Basketball, Cross Country, and Senior Tennis.
-In the winter, we offer Boys Basketball, Girls Volleyball, Curling, Wrestling, and Swimming.
+In the winter, we offer Boys Basketball, Boys Hockey, Girls Volleyball, Curling, Wrestling, and Swimming.
 Finally, in the Spring, we offer Badminton, Track and Field, Senior Boys Soccer, Girls Soccer, Boys Rugby, Junior Tennis, and Slow Pitch.

 Some sports such as volleyball, basketball, and boys soccer have both a junior (grades 9 and 10) and a senior team (grades 11 and 12).
 Other sports include students from grades 9 through 12.